 The leafy city of Almaty (Alma-Ata; Алматы), with a backdrop of the snowcapped Zailiysky Alatau, has always been among the more appealing Russian creations in Central Asia.
 Today Almaty's new rich have expensive suburban apartments, large SUVs, glitzy shopping malls, Western-style coffee lounges, expensive restaurants, dance-till-dawn nightclubs and new ski resorts to help them enjoy life to the full.
 Meanwhile, others from the city's outer districts and the countryside squeeze into packed buses and rickety marshrutkas around the Green Market (Zelyony Bazar) or Sayakhat bus station.

-Almaty is Kazakhstan’s main transport hub and a place many travellers pass through rather than linger, but if you do stay a few days you’ll find – as several thousand Western expats have – that Almaty is a place for enjoying many green parks and colourfully illuminated fountains, for visiting excellent museums, theatres, shops and markets, and for eating, drinking and dancing in Central Asia’s best selection of restaurants, bars and clubs.
-It’s also a starting point for great hikes, drives, treks and skiing in the Zailiysky Alatau between here and Kyrgyzstan (the border is just 25km south) and it’s the obvious jump-off point for the magnificent central Tian Shan in Kazakhstan’s far southeastern corner.
+Almaty is Kazakhstan’s main transport hub and a place many travellers pass through.
+Stay a few days and you’ll find that it is a sophisticated place – one for enjoying green parks and excellent museums, shops and markets, and for eating, drinking and partying in Central Asia’s best selection of restaurants, cafes, bars and clubs.
+And great mountain hiking and skiing are right on the doorstep.